eclipse-hono/hono/site/documentation/content/concepts/tenancy.md

 independently from other tenants regarding the back pressure mechanism that AMQP 1.0 offers.

 This enables a *Business application* to limit the rate at which it consumes AMQP 1.0 messages per tenant.

+For the other direction, when commands are sent from the application to the device, the rate is also limited per tenant.

 ## Authorization at Tenant Level